jairalcon/jairalcon/README.md

 This has resonated with me because for the previous four years, as a supervisor, I had been the person with all the answers but now I have all the questions.

-## Here's my progress with Promineo Tech's Front End Program:
+## Here's my completed progress with Promineo Tech's Front End Program:

 ### Intro to JavaScript: